esheldon/wq/README.md

 priorities.
 This is very simple: jobs are put in the queue in order they arrive.
 Each time the queue is refreshed, the first one that can run will run, with higher priority jobs checked first.
 A TODO is to allow a job to have priority "block", that will block competing jobs until it can run.
+This is useful for jobs that require a lot of machines, and just need to hold of other jobs for a while.

 Another queue could be plugged in easily if desired.

 The wq Script
 -------------